ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 > [!NOTE]
 > Currently report for OneDriveForBusiness with EEEU at the site level is not supported.

 #### Items shared with Everyone except external users in last 28 days

-The PS command below triggers the report to capture sites where specific items (files/folders/lists) were shared with EEEU in the last 28 days.
+The following PowerShell command triggers the report to capture sites where specific items (files/folders/lists) were shared with EEEU in the last 28 days:

 ```powershell
 Start-SPODataAccessGovernanceInsight -ReportEntity EveryoneExceptExternalUsersAtSite -Workload SharePoint -ReportType RecentActivity -Name "PublicSiteViaEEEU"